eBay offers promoted listings campaign strategies for every type of seller. Learn more about what we offer on our Promoted Listings overview page

 We recommend 10-15 keywords per unique product type.

-Negative keywords are terms which are excluded from your ad group.
+Negative exact match keywords are terms which are excluded from your ad group.
 Meaning, when a buyer searches for a term that you've added as a negative keyword, your Advanced ads will not be eligible for display.

-Negative keywords are exact match without variants, meaning that for a keyword to be excluded, it needs to match the buyer's search term character for character.
+Negative keywords are exact match without variants, meaning that for a keyword to be excluded, it needs to match the buyer's search term character-for-character.

 Negative phrase match keywords will exclude your item from appearing for search terms that include your exact keyword and may include other words before and/or after your keyword, but not between